Gravity Conveyors and Product Flow

 Load characteristics

-If the load is firm and smooth, it flows better.
-Difficult loads tend to require rollers, which by nature move slower.
-Very difficult loads will be harder to convey.
+Firm, smooth loads flow better.
+Difficult loads tend to require rollers, and move slower.
+Very difficult loads–saggy, damaged, or inconsistent– are harder to convey.
 A firm carton conveys differently than a tote of the same weight, placed on the same slope.
 The differences are more pronounced when load bottoms aren’t consistent, rigid or easy to convey.
 Bags or other loads with irregular conveying surface will be harder to move than any smooth or rigid surface.

 Always test product flow and slope before you begin using the conveyor.
 It’s relatively easy to adjust pitch before the conveyor goes into operation and you’re dealing with live loads.
 Be sure you know the largest/smallest, lightest/heaviest load you’ll be conveying.